 With bands of chalk cliffs and the Atlantic getting funnelled in, the Sussex coast feels a bit exposed compared to northwest Scotland where I usually sea kayak.
-With little of interest, it’s not exactly a sea kayaking mecca even though it’s highly populated.
-At least if you have a shipwreck, it won’t be far to a road or even a bus and I bet a phone works everywhere.
+With little of interest, it’s not exactly a sea kayaking mecca, even though it’s highly populated.
+At least if you have a shipwreck, it won’t be far to a road or even a bus and I bet a mobile works everywhere.

 Wind direction for Tuesday was ESE – an ideal onshore-ish backwind, if a bit breezy (for a lone IK) at 13mph.
 And by chance the tide was just right too: high at a handy 9am with a moderate 3.5m drop. (good tide times website).
 In five days time the spring tide would be nearly twice that.
 Clearly this was shaping into a westbound day.
+Anyway, that was academic as wind and tide made Newhaven west to Brighton and beyond the way to go.
+With lots of rail stations, I could go as far as the arms lasted.

-This makes a more usual easterly run with the prevailing winds a bit tricky (or short) on an incoming tide.
-The nearer the Straights the more skewed the tides.
+This makes a more usual easterly run with the prevailing SW winds a bit tricky (or short) on an incoming tide.
+The nearer the Straits the more skewed the tides.
 At Dover it falls for nearly 8 hours, but fills in less than five.
 At Brighton, where the Channel is four times wider, ebb and flow are equal but you still get that 2-3 hour backwash at the end of a high.

-Anyway, that was academic as wind and tide made Newhaven west to Brighton and beyond the way to go.
-With lots of rail stations, I could go as far as the arms lasted.
 The Newhaven train took me over and along the South Downs where sheep nibbled in the early morning sunshine.
 It sure was nice to get out, even in southeast England which isn’t exactly terra incognita to me.

 On the steep shingle beach below Newhaven fort, the tide was topping out as I topped off the Seawave and the Dieppe ferry backed out of the harbour.
 These shingle beaches have steep ramps bashed out by stormy seas.
 At high tides this terracing kicks up the surf and means wading in can quickly put you out of your depth, as I recall well from childhood holidays on the Southeast’s shingle beaches.
 But probably more by chance, I timed my put-in on a lull, hopped in and PLF’d out of the surf zone.